April TARDA Newsletter – The Timeshare Transparency Act S3502 – Steines vs Westgate – a Military Lending Act Update

 https://www.redweek.com/blog/2019/12/02/arda-roc-maintenance-fees

-ARDA’s message to industry peers delivered by ARDA-ROC Chairman Kenneth McKelvey, as stated in letterhead minutes of the April 10, 2019 ARDA-ROC meeting at ARDA’s World conference:
+ARDA-ROC Chairman Kenneth McKelvey, stated in minutes of the April 10, 2019 at ARDA’s World conference:

-“The best thing we can do with exit (is) judicial foreclosure, ruin the credit and enforce the contract,” McKelvey said.
+“The best thing we can do with exit (is) judicial foreclosure, ruin the credit and enforce the contract.”

 Talk back to X